AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project_components.rst

 Project Components
 ==================

-In the :ref:`aeq_project_structure` section, we presented the main file components and folders that consists an AequilibraE project.
+In the :ref:`aeq_project_structure` section, we present the main file components and folders that consists an AequilibraE project.
 We also present in :ref:`aeq_project_database_tables` all tables that are part of the project database, how do they look like, and what fields do they have.